Brott Music Festival

-Location

-The Brott Music Festival's catchment area is the 905 WEST area and extends from the Durham region east to Metropolitan Toronto west to the Niagara region, and south of Hamilton to Haldimand-Norfolk.

 History

 The festival began as a way to provide cultural activity during the summer months in Hamilton, Ontario, and was founded as a two-week summer music festival in 1988 by conductor Boris Brott.
 Its budget has increased from $50,000 to under $1.5 million, and it has become Canada's largest orchestral music festival.
 It is praised in music circles for emphasizing nontraditional and multidisciplinary performances.
 Brott draws musicians from across Canada.
 The orchestra in residence is the National Academy Orchestra of Canada, which is a training program for aspiring professional musicians.
 The NAO is the only program of its kind in Canada and is similar to the Orchestra of the New World in Florida.

 BMF's main activities take place in June, July, and August annually, but the festival also presents educational concerts for elementary students at Hamilton Place every autumn and three performances of Handel's Messiah every December.